-Today we are announcing new output in our Whois API.
-Long time ago we made a decision to support only JSON, but time has come to also support XML.
-After all, when we first started out it was on a website called getwhoisxml.com!
+Today (Jun 8, 2017), we are announcing new output in our Whois API.
+It’s XML!
+A long time ago, we made a decision to support only JSON, but the time has come to also support XML.
+After all, when we first started out, it was on a website called get whois XML .com!

 Although we have updated our documentation and our Console, the difference in the API request is very small.
-You just need to add &ip=&asxml at the end of your request, to signal you want a XML output.
+You just need to add &ip=&asxml at the end of your request to signal you want an XML output.
 So if you were using our JSON version, the switch is very simple.

-If you really like JSON, there’s absolutely no change.
-If you’ve never used our whois API we recommend you check our documentation and code examples.
-Again, just have in mind that if you want to get an XML output, make sure you have the XML ending in your request.
-If you want to get the whois in a JSON output your whois request remains the same, and should look as stated in our documentation:
+If you really like JSON whois, there’s absolutely no change.
+We recommend you check our API documentation and code examples if you’ve never used our Whois API.
+Again, just keep in mind that if you want to get an XML output, make sure you have the XML ending in your request.
+If you want to get the whois in a JSON output, your whois request remains the same and should look as stated in our documentation:

 What about our other APIs?